melange-re/melange-re.github.io/docs/learn.md

 ## New to OCaml?

-As Melange is a fork of the OCaml compiler, this documentation is designed to include the differences between both.
-But for the parts that overlap between Melange and OCaml, we will always refer to the main OCaml documentation throughout these docs.
+As a backend for the OCaml compiler, Melange shares many similarities with the OCaml language.
+Nevertheless, there are some notable differences between the two.
+This documentation aims to clarify these distinctions.
+For features that Melange inherits from OCaml, readers will be directed to the main OCaml documentation.

 If you are completely new to OCaml, you might want to get familiar first with the language, there are [plenty of resources available](https://ocaml.org/docs),